orchoe/gitport/gitport/README.md

 # gitport
 This is a private repository for test.
-It contains some tools package develop by orchoe.
+It contains some tool packages developed by orchoe.